nl-design-system/rvo/.changeset/nine-trains-grow.md

 "@nl-rvo/component-library-react": patch
 ---

-fix menubar and mobile menu active and hover shift
+fix menubar shifts and submenu placement when grid is turned off